There are two features I try to incorporate into each review.

 - Must Read – Fairly self-explanatory, I think that it necessary for whomever is interested in the topic.

 - Put It On Your List – You should eventually get around to this, most avid readers keep a list or plan of things to read or for reading.

-- If You Have Time – Low priority on the list, get to it after others if you are looking for something to read.
+- If You Have Time/If you are looking for something – Low priority on the list, get to it after others if you are looking for something to read.

 - Probably Not Worth the Time – Also self-explanatory.
 Lower level than above, so if you really just need something to read, might as well.